-The energy audit shall include an estimate of present baseload energy use and cost and a description of the current major appliances and plug loads.
+The audit shall include an estimate of present baseload energy use and cost, and a description of the current major appliances and plug loads.

-- 12.1 Evaluation of refrigerator and freezer energy consumption. - 12.2 Evaluation of lighting efficiency, controls and efficient alternatives. - 12.3 Inspection of clothes dryer vents for restrictions, lint build-up appropriate venting configuration and materials. - 12.4 Evaluation of pool and spa energy consumption and conservation strategies. - 12.5 Evaluation of the efficiency of other major baseload energy-consuming devices. - 12.6 Collection of information regarding the type and input rate of installed renewable energy systems or other on-site electricity generation. - 12.7 Advice to the homeowner/occupant about user-controlled changes that may reduce energy consumption including: - 12.7.1 Plug loads and associated electricity costs. - 12.7.2 Calculated baseload energy consumption with space conditioning energy usage disaggregated from baseload energy usage [when energy-consumption records are available].
+- 12.1 Evaluation of refrigerator and freezer energy consumption. - 12.2 Evaluation of lighting efficiency and controls. - 12.3 Inspection of clothes dryer vents for restrictions, lint build-up appropriate venting configuration and materials. - 12.4 Evaluation of pool and spa energy consumption and existing conservation strategies. - 12.5 Evaluation of the efficiency of other major baseload energy-consuming devices. - 12.6 Collection of information regarding the type and input rate of installed renewable energy systems or other on-site electricity generation.